grunwaldlab/demulticoder/README.md

 ### Key features

-- The ability to do analysis on either demultiplexed or pooled amplicons within sample
+- The ability to do analyses on either demultiplexed or pooled amplicons within sample
-- Amplicons from multiple datasets be trimmed of primers, filtered, denoised, merged, and given taxonomic assignments in one go (with different parameters for each dataset if desired)
+- Amplicons from multiple datasets are trimmed of primers, filtered, denoised, merged, and given taxonomic assignments in one go (with different parameters for each dataset if desired)
-- The package handles not just 16S or ITS datasets when using default UNITE fungal or Silva 16S databases but also oomycete rps10 analyses using oomycetedb (<https://oomycetedb.org>), or up to two custom databases (provided they are formatted as described here:
+- The package handles not just 16S or ITS amplicons when using default UNITE fungal or Silva 16S databases for taxonomic assignment steps, but also oomycete rps10 analyses using oomycetedb (<https://oomycetedb.org>), or up to two custom databases (provided they are formatted as described here:
   <https://benjjneb.github.io/dada2/training.html>).